iot-da/iot-da.github.io/docs/General/TFM.md

 The dates and mechanisms to deliver the final report and to proceed with the defense will be announced with enough time before the deadline.

+Each student will contact the advisor stating his/her interest in a specific proposal with free student slots before the deadline stated at the beginning of this page.

 ## Proposals

 ### Proposal 1